greyhixson/operable-windows/README.md

 # operable-windows
-Project for my honors thesis at the University of Arkansas.
+Project for my honor's thesis at the University of Arkansas.
-The project entails working with the Department of Sustainability to create an application for a teacher to input their location and get back information if it is acceptable for them to open their window or not given many different thresholds.
+The project entails working with the Department of Sustainability to create an application for a teacher to input their location and get back information if it is acceptable for them to open their window or not given many thresholds.

 ### Tech Stack
 Vue.js 2 \